fiinix/fiinix.github.io/_posts/2016/april/2016-04-02-mice-men-and-the-wonderful-wizard-of-misogony.md

 We need to be fighting it every day.
 Every one of us who can.
 And I can.

-I still felt violated by the mice and it's only by getting time to reflect afterwards, that I can really appreciate her decision to tell me.
+I still felt violated by the mice and it's only by getting time to reflect afterwards, that I can really appreciate her decision to tell me about her perspective in the first place.

 Because let's be real.

-A tiny mouse isn't going to hurt me.
-I can still kick it in its tiny mouse face, should it ever let me get near enough.
+A tiny mouse can't hurt me.
+The reality is that I'm the one with the power and priviledge.
+I could still kick it in its tiny mouse face, should it ever let me get near enough.

-People---though more men than women---on the other hand, can and do hurt other people.

-And not to belittle or remove her agency in any way but in that comparison, she is a lot more like the mouse than the man.
+And not to belittle or remove Rebecka's agency in any way, but in this comparison she is a lot more like the mouse than the man.

 <figure>
 	<img class="js-lazy-load" data-original="/assets/posts/2016/april/mice-men-and-the-wonderful-wizard-of-misogyny/tinman.jpg" alt="Dorothy reprimanding the cowardly lion as illustrated by W. W. Denslow.">